-The significant impacts and the mitigation measures to reduce them to less than significant are adopted in the Merced County Resolution 2009/01-19-03 dated February 19, 2009 (which includes a Statement of Facts, Findings, Impacts and Mitigation Measures, Statement of Overriding Considerations and Mitigation Monitoring and

-Reporting Program).
-The significant impacts associated with the Atwater-Merced Expressway Project, which includes the Green Sands Avenue Bridge crossing Canal Creek and the Canal Creek Pump Station are reduced to a less-than-significant level by mitigation measures identified in the MMRP and have been incorporated into the project for mitigating impacts to visual resources, traffic and transportation, noise, air quality, geology, hydrology, biological resources, cultural resources, and public services.
+The significant impacts and the mitigation measures to reduce them to less than significant are adopted in the Merced County Resolution 2009/01-19-03 dated February 19, 2009 (which includes a Statement of Facts, Findings, Impacts and Mitigation Measures, Statement of Overriding Considerations and Mitigation Monitoring and Reporting Program).
+The significant impacts associated with the Atwater-Merced Expressway Project, which includes removing and replacing bridges crossing Canal Creek are reduced to a less-than-significant level by mitigation measures identified in the MMRP and have been incorporated into the project for mitigating impacts to visual resources, traffic and transportation, noise, air quality, geology, hydrology, biological resources, cultural resources, and public services.